Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Renaudineau--Shaw spectral sequences

 \end{dfn}

-\begin{rem} We justify the notation $\O(V)$ by the known fact that, for all finite dimensional vector spaces $V$ over a finite field $\F$, every function $f:V\rightarrow \F$ is polynomial.
-It is only a matter of expressing the indicatrix functions as polynomials in a set of coordinates of $V$. \end{rem}
+\begin{rem} We justify the notation $\O(V)$ by the known fact that, for all finite-dimensional vector spaces $V$ over a finite field $\F$, every function $f\colon V\rightarrow \F$ is polynomial.
+It is only a matter of expressing the indicator functions as polynomials in coordinates of $V$.
+If one chooses coordinates on $V$, one has a surjective algebra morphism $\F_2[X_1,\ldots,X_n]\rightarrow \O(V)$.
+We can push forward the degree filtration on $\O(V)$.
+One can easily check that the pushforward filtration does not depend on the choice of coordinates and has length $n$. \end{rem}